Zeep: Python SOAP client¶

 The SOAP specifications are unfortunately really vague and leave a lot of things open for interpretation.
 Due to this there are a lot of WSDL documents available which are invalid or SOAP servers which contain bugs.
 Zeep tries to be as compatible as possible but there might be cases where you run into problems.
-Don’t hesitate to submit an issue in this case (complete with an wsdl document).
+Don’t hesitate to submit an issue in this case (please see Reporting bugs).

 You can install the latest version of zeep using pip:

 The first thing you generally want to do is inspect the wsdl file you need to implement.
 This can be done with:

 python -mzeep --help for more information about this command.

 Since this module hasn’t reached 1.0.0 yet their might be minor

 releases which introduce backwards compatible changes.
 While I try